caiks/WBOT02/README.md

 lengthsKurtosisExcess: 0.62416
 lengthsHyperSkewness: -6.49092
 ```
+*Model* 15 is no longer normal.
 Compared to *model* 13, the kurtosis has turned positive, suggesting fatter tails.
-There is also a large negative hyper-skew, which suggests that the overall longer mean is partly at the expense of more very short paths.
+There is also a large negative shew and hyper-skew, which suggests that the overall longer mean is partly at the expense of more very short paths.

 Qualitatively, the path length image appears to have sharpened contrasts -